-The router can be configured to automatically check for firmware updates from an FTP site or a web server and update its firmware or configuration information; see Figure 90 and Table 76.
+The router can be configured to automatically check for firmware updates from an FTP site or a web server and update its firmware or configuration information; see Figure 89 and Table 77.

 Automatic Update

-Enable automatic upda Enable automatic upda
+Enable automatic update Enable automatic update

-Source HTTP(S) / FTP(S)

 Base URL

 Unit ID

-Decryption Password
+Decryption Password ٢

 Update Window Start dynamic 🗸

-Update Window Length ⊧ min
+Update Window Length min

-Skip Certificate Verificatio on 🗹
+Skip Certificate Verification

-Use Custom CA Certificat te 🗌
+Use Custom CA Certificate

 CA Certificate

+2

-Choose File
+Load From File

 can be blank

 Apply

-Figure 90: Automatic Update
+Figure 89: Automatic Update

 Item Description Enable automatic update of configuration If enabled and if there is a new configuration file, it will update it and reboot.
 Enable automatic update of firmware If enabled and if there is a new firmware, it will update it and reboot.
-Source Select the location of the update files: HTTP(S)/FTP(S) server - Updates are downloaded from the Base URL address below.
-The used protocol is specified by that address: HTTP, HTTPS, FTP, or FTPS (only implicit mode is sup- ported). • USB flash drive - The router finds the current firmware or con- figuration in the root directory of the connected USB device.
-Both - Looking for the current firmware or configuration from both sources.
 Base URL Base URL, IPv4, or IPv6 address from which the configuration file will be downloaded.
 This option also specifies the communication protocol (HTTP, HTTPS, FTP, or FTPS), see examples below.
-Continued on the next page

-Item Description Unit ID Name of configuration (name of the file without extension).
+Unit ID Name of configuration (name of the file without extension).
 If the Unit ID is not filled, the MAC address of the router is used as the filename (the delimiter colon is used instead of a dot).
 Decryption Password Password for decryption of the encrypted configuration file.
 This is re- quired only if the configuration is encrypted.
 Update Window Start Choose an hour (range from 1 to 24) when the automatic update will be performed on a daily basis.
 If the time is not specified (set to dynamic ), the automatic update is per- formed five minutes after the router boots up and then regularly every 24 hours.

-Update Window Length This value defines the period within which the update will be done.
+ltem Description Update Window Length This value defines the period within which the update will be done.
 This period starts at the time set in the Update Window Start field.
 The exact time, when the update will be done, is generated randomly.
 Skip Certificate Verification If enabled, the server certificate validation is not executed.
 Use Custom CA Certificate If enabled, the server certificate validation is executed to verify server identity.
 CA Certificate CA certificate to validate on the server.
-Table 76: Automatic Update Options
+Table 77: Automatic Update Options